-Where equipment has been installed as a major or complex adaptation and is at the end of its component lifecycle or is in need of replacement, FCH will support the tenant to re-apply for a DFG through the Borough Council of Kings Lynn and West Norfolk where the cost can not be met by an existing provision.
+Where equipment has been installed as a major or complex adaptation and is at the end of its component lifecycle or is in need of replacement, FCH will support the tenant to re-apply for a DFG through the Local Home Improvement Agency where the cost can not be met by an existing provision.

-Maximising Investment of Adapted Homes: FCH will ensure that adaptations are utilised when re-letting a property by advertising properties with full details of the existing adaptations.
+Maximising Investment of existing Adapted Homes: FCH will ensure that adaptations are utilised when re-letting a property by advertising properties with full details of the existing adaptations.
 Homes with adaptations will not usually be let to someone without the need for those adaptations unless the property has been advertised for a minimum of 3 advert cycles without a successful applicant requiring the adaptation.

-Where adaptations have been carried out, they will not be reversed unless fully supported by an OT assessment or an assessment by a suitably qualified individual bound by the same professional standards.
+Where adaptations have been carried out, they will not usually be reversed unless fully supported by an OT assessment or an assessment by a suitably qualified individual bound by the same professional standards.